A protozoa; Trypanosoma brucei subs. gambiense, Trypanosoma brucei subs. rhodesiense and Trypanosoma cruzi.

 Trypanosoma brucei subs. rhodesiense: bit by a tsetse fly in E. Africa.

 Trypanosoma cruzi: bit by a blood sucking triatomine insects, or kissing bugs in S. America.
 Many animals serve as a reservoir.
-There was an outbreak due to drinking contaminated fresh guava juice (PubMed).
+There are many outbreak due to drinking contaminated fresh guava juice (PubMed) and acai, a 'superfood" whose only superpower is giving people chaga's.
 And perhaps bed bugs (PubMed).

 Curiously, in Arizona, 41.5% of triatomines (the vector of Chaga's) were infected with T. cruzi (PubMed).
 However, the bugs in Arizona do not feed on humans.
 It turns out the US South is rife with Chagas and they are feeding on humans, indoor and out (PubMed).
 It has been spread in S. California (PubMed).